J. Press: History

-Jacobi Press immigrated to the US from Latvia in 1896 with the intention of becoming a rabbi; however, he began working for his uncle’s custom tailoring business in Middleton, CT upon his arrival to the United States.
+Jacobi Press immigrated to the US from Latvia in 1896 with the intention of becoming a rabbi; however, he began working for his uncle's custom tailoring business in Middleton, CT upon his arrival to the United States.
 He founded J.Press six years later.

 By the 1920s, J. Press had become the preferred tailor for clientele, such as Duke Ellington, Cary Grant and Robert Frost.
-In a 1936 letter written to his daughter, F. Scott Fitzgerald warned her to “beware the wolves in J. Pressed tweed.”
+In a 1936 letter written to his daughter, F. Scott Fitzgerald warned her to "beware the wolves in J. Pressed tweed."

-Richard Press, grandson to Jacobi, helped pivot the business from Connecticut to New York, where it caught the eye of Japanese company Kashiyama.
+Irving E. Press, son of Jacobi, was CEO of J. Press during its heyday and pioneered key innovations such as the Shaggy Dog sweater.
 In 1974, the Press family sold the rights to license J. Press for the Japanese market, making it the first American brand to be licensed in Japan.
-By 1986, Kashiyama owned J Press.
+In 1986, Kashiyama acquired J. Press and the company ceased to be run by the Press family.

 Japanese licensed distribution is roughly six times larger than the American-made J. Press.
 J. Press is currently part of the Onward Group (Onward Holdings, Ltd.).
 More recently, notable patrons have included Supreme Court Justice Stephen Breyer and Governor Bill Richardson as regular customers.

+Over its history, J. Press has done a variety of collaborations with other clothing brands, artists, and designers.
+Past collaborations include those with Urban Outfitters, Opening Ceremony, and Todd Snyder.